matrix-org/matrix-spec-proposals/specification/appendices/3pid_mediums.rst

 This list is not exhaustive and arbitrary values can be used throughout the protocol.

 | In case a server is not capable of handing a request due to a 3PID medium type, like
-  sending a notification, it should return a 501 HTTP Status code (Not Implemented).
+  sending a notification, it should return the protocol equivalent of a ``Not Implemented`` status.
-| The status code can be overwritten at the endpoint specification level.
+| This behaviour can be overwritten at the endpoint specification level.